Me in May 2025, standing in Michael Faraday's laboratory at the Royal Institution

 Forthcoming

-Should We Align Quantitative Measures with Stakeholder Values?
-Philosophy of Science.
+We Should not Align Quantitative Measures with Stakeholder Values Philosophy of Science.

 Forthcoming